 Note: If we received a summons to appear in an earthly court, would it not crowd out every other consideration?
 Would we not talk about it by day and dream of it at night?
 Would we not want to know all that we could about what was going to happen, and how to prepare for it?
-Would we not make and appointment with our lawyer without delay?
-(Thoughts to ponder)
+Would we not make an appointment with our lawyer without delay?

-4. With which class will the Judgment begin?
+4. With which class will the judgment begin?